Research Article

 Participatory Rural Appraisal (PRA) tools, which included semi-structured

-interviews with local residents, primarily fishermen living near the mangroves.
+interviews with local residents, primarily fishermen, living near the

-Field observations complemented these interviews.
-A purposive sampling approach
+mangroves.
+Field observations complemented the interviews.
+A purposive sampling

-was employed to administer questionnaires that gathered public opinions.
+approach was employed to administer questionnaires that gathered public

-Primary data on the utilization of Nypa were obtained through direct interviews
+opinions.
+Primary data on the utilization of Nypa were obtained through direct

-with community members using detailed household questionnaires designed to
+interviews with community members using detailed household questionnaires

-capture both quantitative and qualitative insights.
-The findings reveal that
+designed to capture both quantitative and qualitative insights.
+The findings

-the palm is significantly undervalued by local inhabitants, who primarily
+reveal that the palm is significantly undervalued by local inhabitants, who

-acquire it through self-exploitation, with limited commercial activity and
+primarily acquire it through self-exploitation, with limited commercial

-insufficient adaptation and management strategies regarding its use.
-To address
+activity and insufficient adaptation and management strategies regarding its

-these challenges, the study proposes recommendations for sustainable management
+use.
+To address these challenges, this study proposes recommendations for

 Abstract Keywords